pimatic/pimatic/README.md

 where `"plugin-name"` ist the name and directory of the plugin you want to load.
 All plugins are in the `node_modules` directory and there prefixed with `pimatic-`.

 ### The "actuators"-section
 The `"actuators"`-section should contain all actuators, you want to have registered in the framework.
-An actuator are typically provided by a backend, so take a look at the desired backend for more details about the configuration of your actuators.
+An actuator is typically provided by a plugin, so take a look at the desired plugin for more details about the configuration of your actuators.
 A actuator configuration has the form

     {
       "id": "light",